RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <i>“Since the fate of the world is non-existence, <a href="https://youtu.be/HNwoRxZzbjM?t=35">Since You Exist, Be Merry</a>.” - Persian Mathematician <a href="https://en.wikipedia.org/wiki/Omar_Khayyam">Omar Khayyam</a></i> - explained by Amber Heard.

 ### <b>Citing Research Project:</b><br>
-If interested in citing our research project in your studies, publication, journal, database, or article, please provide a link to this GitHub repository with its title and contact us for collaboration.
+If interested in citing our research project in your studies, publication, journal, database, media outlet, or article, please provide a link to this GitHub repository with its title and contact us for collaboration.

 - Please ask to collaborate with us, ask us questions, or provide suggestions on our Q&A, rescuesocial@gmail.com, <a href="https://www.linkedin.com/company/rescuesocial/">LinkedIn</a>, or contacting us individually.<br>